larry-athey/lora-cmd-ctrl/README.md

 # Larry's CMD & CTRL
-**aka: LCC** - Remote command and control system based on Raspberry Pi (or clone), ESP32, and RYLR998 LoRa wireless modems.
+**aka: LCC** - Remote command and control system based on Raspberry Pi (or clone), ESP32, and ESP-NOW wireless communications.
 Can be used for any kind of automation that requires remote switching, motor direction and speed control, position/location tracking, and scripting/scheduling.
 Also works great for model railroad control.

 You may contact me directly at https://panhandleponics.com<br>
 Subscribe to the official YouTube channel at https://www.youtube.com/@PanhandlePonics